cncf/devstats.archive/README.md

 - This tool uses environmental variables starting with `IDB_`, please see `idb_conn.rb` and `db2influx.rb` for details.
 - `IDB_` variables are exactly the same as `PG_` and `MYSQL_` to set host, databaxe, user name, password.

-Then see results in the InfluxDB:
+# To check esults in the InfluxDB:
 - influx
 - auth (gha_admin/influxdb_pwd)
 - use gha